Run batted in – Wikipedia

 In addition, keep in mind that a double play cannot be completed in an inning in which there are already two outs, because the first out of this play finishes the inning.

-Any number of fielders (typically no more than four) can be part in a game (but a solo triple play is possible, albeit very very rare).
+Any number of fielders (usually no more than four) can be involved in a game (but a solo triple play is possible, albeit very very rare).

 As a result, it is believed to be a measure of how frequently a player fields the ball (or, maybe, how frequently the ball is hit in his way!)
 Passed Balls (PB) – The number of “passed balls” that a catcher is permitted to throw (a pitch he should have caught, but fumbled and allowed base runners to advance).